wugelis/WebCore21DITestApp2/README.md

-"# ASP.NET Core 2.1 開發指南 中的 DI for IHttpClientFactory"
+"# Sample Code for Guidelines development for ASP.NET Core 2.1"